2Fast-2Lamaa: Large-Scale Lidar-Inertial Localization and Mapping with Continuous Distance Fields: Implementation

 \subsection{Non-linear optimisations}

-All the optimisations in this work (lidar-inertial undistortion and scan-to-map registration) are based on the open-source \textit{Ceres} non-linear least-square solver~\cite{ceres}.
-In the case of the scan-to-map registration \eqref{eq:registration}, we use a Cauchy loss function to attenuate the impact of outliers.
+All the optimizations in this work (lidar-inertial undistortion and scan-to-map registration) are based on Ceres, an open-source non-linear least-squares solver \citep{ceres}.
+Both \eqref{eq:odom_optimization} and \eqref{eq:registration} leverage Cauchy loss functions to attenuate the impact of outliers.
 The analytical Jacobians of the residuals are provided to the solver.
-To lower the computational cost of the overall pipeline we adopted a basic key-framing strategy to perform \eqref{eq:registration} only when the sensor has moved sufficiently or after a fixed time period.
+To lower the computational cost of the overall pipeline, we adopted a basic key-framing strategy for the scan-to-map registration, performing \eqref{eq:registration} only when the sensor has moved sufficiently or after a fixed time period.